hannahkalager-creator/72.27-Delivery-1/README.md

 ## About the Project

 The project implements a turn-based Multi-Agent Grid World.
-Each agent has its own start and goal position, and only one agent moves at a time.
+Each agent has its own start position and goal position, and only one agent moves at a time.

+After an agent makes a valid move, the turn passes to the next agent.
+Agents cannot move into walls or positions occupied by another agent.

-The objective is to find a solution where all agents reach their respective goals while comparing the performance of different search algorithms.
+The goal is for all agents to reach their own goal positions and to compare the different search algorithms.
 ## Project Structure

 - `main.py` – Runs the search algorithms and prints the results.
-- `grid_world.py` – Defines the Multi-Agent Grid World and the possible state transitions.
+- `grid_world.py` – Defines the Grid World, valid movements, state transitions and goal conditions.
 - `boards.py` – Contains the board configurations, start positions and goal positions.
-- `search.py` – Contains BFS, DFS, Greedy and A*.
+- `search.py` – Contains the implementations of BFS, DFS, Greedy and A*.
 - `heuristics.py` – Contains the heuristics used by the informed search methods.
-- `game_visual.py` – Visualizes the solution using pygame.
+- `game_visual.py` – Visualizes the solution paths using pygame.
 - `tests/` – Contains tests for the Grid World and search algorithms.

 ## Requirements